chaoabunga/mnscripts/README.md

 ---------
 mnscripts
 ---------
-Version: 0.1.1.2
+Version: 0.1.1.3
 Scripts for installing and updating masternode coins such as ChainCoin and ArcticCoin easily.
-Installs Masternode based on Privkey input, and a simple web monitor.
+Installs Masternode, generate a key and the conf line for you.
 Experimental script, use at your own risk!!!

 ----------------